 Please see our Integrated Foundation Year page for more details.

-Every Criminology student (Single and Joint Honours) receives an undergraduate membership to the British Society of Criminology (BSC) for the entirety of their degree.
+Every Criminology student receives an undergraduate membership to the British Society of Criminology (BSC) for the entirety of their degree.
 Benefits of the membership include access to e-bulletins and newsletters, access to free BSC seminars and events, discounted rates to attend BSC events and many more.
 Check out the full Member Benefits list.

-There are a variety of assessments used on the BA Hons Criminology course including essays, historical investigations, role plays, posters and end of year examinations.
+There are a variety of assessments used on the BA Criminology degree including essays, historical investigations, posters and end of year examinations.
 The assessments allow you to engage with the subject to nurture your talent and cultivate your success.

-Criminology is a popular degree that will provide you with excellent career prospects.
+Our BA Criminology degree is a popular course that will provide you with excellent career prospects.
 You will develop a range of analytical and critical skills related to criminology that can also be applied to a variety of working environments related to the subject.
 The course provides a broad critical grounding which could be relevant to careers in policing, probation work, the prison service, the Home Office, the criminal courts and postgraduate studies.

 As the problem of crime has increasingly become a matter of public and political concern, the prevention of crime has been prioritised as a matter of social policy.
 Whilst traditional ways of working have come under pressure or changed, new innovative and ethically minded perspectives have begun to emerge.
 The knowledge and skills accumulated by our graduates throughout their studies enables them to become extremely reflective and adaptable.
 Furthermore, the development of Changemaker attributes such as empathy, problem-solving, ethical awareness, combined with a strong sense of social justice, make our graduates increasingly relevant and desirable for a variety of different career paths.